chlam4/monitoring/README.md

 Once the test environment is set up, we can run the `TestPrometheusMonitor()`.
 If needed, customize the monitoring template, the list of entities, and the Prometheus server address.

+### Test with Prometheus server and exporters

+Another way to test is to install [Prometheus server](https://prometheus.io/docs/introduction/install/) and selected exporters such as the [node exporter](https://github.com/prometheus/node_exporter) yourself.